Jazz and Culture

 - Nicole Mitchell, “Egoes War” on Mandorla Awakening II: Emerging Worlds, recorded May 2, 2015, FPE Records 12 (2017), CD/LP, accessed via Spotify.com, June 12, 2017.

 Note that wherever possible, entries should include both the recording date and the date of the release being used by the author.
 Record company catalog numbers should be included where possible and material accessed online can also be noted as such, including an access date (similar to other web sources).

 Capitalization and Usage:

 Following the Chicago Manual of Style, capitalize designations based on proper names such as African American (no hyphen), European American.
-Designations based solely upon color are generally lowercased (e.g., blacks, whites).
+The journal leaves it to each author's discretion whether to capitalize "Black."
 In most cases, authors should refer to social or cultural groups by that group’s chosen designation at the time of writing.